Chronic Lung Disease: Avoiding Irritants and Allergens

 Smog.
 This is made up of car exhaust and other air pollutants.

 Strong odors .
 These include scented room fresheners, mothballs, and insect sprays.
-Perfume and cooking can be other causes of strong odors.
+Perfume and cooking can also cause strong odors.

 Use scent-free deodorant, lotion, and other products.

 Cold weather.
-This can make breathing more difficult.
+This can make it harder to breathe.

-If you have allergies, you should try to avoid the allergens that cause them.
-Ask your healthcare provider if you need to avoid any of these:
+If you have allergies, try to stay away from the allergens that cause them.
+If you are allergic to many things, think about being tested for specific allergens.
+Ask your healthcare provider if you need to stay away from any of these:

 Pollen.
 This is a fine powder made by trees, grasses, and weeds.

 Try to learn what types of pollen affect you the most.
-Pollen levels vary during the year.
+Pollen levels change during the year.

-Avoid outdoor activities when pollen levels are high.
-Use air conditioning instead of opening the windows in your home and car.
+Don't do outdoor activities when pollen levels are high.
+Use air conditioning.
+Don't open the windows in your home and car.

 Animal dander.
 This is shed by animals with fur or feathers.
-The particles can float through the air and stick to carpet, clothing, and furniture.
+The particles can float through the air.
+They stick to carpet, clothing, and furniture.